AchrafKassioui/Learning-SpriteKit/README.md

 let none: UInt32 = 0
 ```

 A category bit mask of 0 will exclude it from all interactions, including the category with UInt32.max.
-It makes invisible to all physics interactions.
+Category 0 makes the body invisible to all physics interactions.

 ## Contact Detection